 - New mapping and geospatial data relevant to architects.

-- How to select the correct mapping type in each stage of the RIBA plan of work.
+- How to select the correct mapping type in each stage of the RIBA plan of works.

-- How to select and apply new map types and geospatial information to projects.
+- How to select and apply new map types and geospatial information to projects such as OS Mastermap.

 At the end of the presentation, we will explain how to make sure that a map is correctly licensed and appropriate for use in your projects as there are many suppliers online and it can be quite confusing to make the right choice for your company.